felipeabajo/BlazorServerSQLite/README.md

         }
 5. In Programs.cs, change IdentityUser to ApplicationUser in AddDefaultIdentity.
 6. In Areas/Identity/Pages/Shared/_LoginPartial, change from IdentityUser to ApplicationUser (needs reference to Data folder).
-7. Remove existing migrations (Remove-Migration in Package Manager Consolethis) This step avoids getting the error sqlite error 1 'near max syntax error' - due to nvarchar(max) included for existing migrations for SQLServer database).
+7. Install NuGet for SQLite (Manage NuGet Packages).
-8. Install NuGet for SQLite (Manage NuGet Packages).
+8. In Program.cs, replace UsqSqlServer with UseSqlite.
-9. In Program.cs, replace UsqSqlServer with UseSqlite.
+9. Replace value in ConnectionsStrings.DefaultConnection with "Data Source = REPLACEWITHDATABASENAME.db".
-10. Replace value in ConnectionsStrings.DefaultConnection with "Data Source = REPLACEWITHDATABASENAME.db".
+10. Remove existing migrations (Remove-Migration in Package Manager Consolethis) This step avoids getting the error sqlite error 1 'near max syntax error' - due to nvarchar(max) included for existing migrations for SQLServer database).
-11. Add a migration called Initial (Add-Migration REPLACEWITHMIGRATIONNAME in Package Manager Console).
+12. Add a migration called Initial (Add-Migration REPLACEWITHMIGRATIONNAME in Package Manager Console).
-12. Update the database (Update-Database in Package Manager Console).
+13. Update the database (Update-Database in Package Manager Console).
-13. Test user registration.
+14. Test user registration.